 - All Elective courses may be any number of credits.

-- All courses must be passed with a grade of "C-" or better, or Pass.
+- All courses must be completed with a grade of "C-" or better, or Pass.

 - Maximum 16 credits "P" may be used toward degree.
 This limit does not include courses only offered P/NP.